Tim2190/archive/README.md

    python extract_word.py /path/to/folder -o result.csv
    ```

-Each run processes up to 500 files (configurable with `--limit`) and appends
+Each run processes up to 500 files (configurable with `--limit`) and appends a
-rows to the CSV.
-All tables are scanned and every non-empty row becomes a
-record.
-If a row starts with empty leading cells it is treated as a continuation
-of the previous description and appended to it with a newline.
-Multi-line text
+single line per document.
+All meaningful rows from tables are merged into one
+`description` field.
+Continuation rows and multi-line cells are joined with
-inside description cells is preserved.
-If several files share the same
+newlines and repetitive technical phrases are removed.
+If several files share
-`source_id`, only the first one is written to the result.
-The resulting CSV has
+the same `source_id`, only the first one is written to the result.
+The resulting
-three columns: `source_id`, `date` and `description`.
-A log file `process.log`
+CSV has three columns: `source_id`, `date` and `description`.
+A log file
-lists processed files and any errors.
+`process.log` lists processed files and any errors.

 ### Web interface